Earning a living can be difficult enough without having to suffer mistreatment or exploitation by your employer.

 Harassment, wrongful termination, and discrimination are just some of the violations that can happen.
 But workers have recourse.

-A lawyer with Tipp Coburn & Associates in Missoula, MT, can help you collect compensation if your rights have been violated.
+An employment lawyer with Tipp Coburn & Associates in Missoula, MT, can help you collect compensation if your rights have been violated.

 What Our Firm Brings to Your Case